 As we approach the holidays, you may be looking forward to family gatherings, dinners with friends, and special celebrations.
 If your holidays include having a cozy fire in the fireplace, candles on the table, twinkle lights on the tree, or extra space heaters around the house to warm things up, you're not alone.
 For many of us, these are essential to the holiday spirit.
 But they can also be fire hazards.

-Nearly 156,000 fires occur during the winter holidays season, causing 630 deaths, 2,600 injuries, and approximately $936 million in property damage, according to the U.S. Fire Administration.
+Nearly 40,000 fires occur each year, causing 170 deaths and 1,300 injuries, according to National Fire Information Database of Canada.
 Here are the four main holiday fire hazards, and how to avoid them:

-Properly dispose of fireplace ashes.
-Allow them to cool for 12 -24 hours, place them in a metal bucket, and then move the bucket outside until there are no more hot spots.
+- Properly dispose of fireplace ashes.
+Place them in a meal container, wet them down, and move them outside until there are no more hot spots.

-Check your smoke and carbon monoxide detectors to make sure they're working well.
+- Check your smoke and carbon monoxide detectors to make sure that're working well.

 - Never leave candles unattended or place them in high-traffic areas.